 If your friend did you a favour and you can’t reciprocate, you buy a gift.
 The end-result of gift-exchanges can too often resemble corruption.
 How else would you call someone giving a suckling pig and a gallon of wine to a surgeon for removing their wife’s gull-bladder?

-In the Croatian mind buying gifts to get things done is not considered corruption.
+In the Croatian mentality buying gifts to get things done is not considered corruption.
 Take for example the EU-funded research on corruption in Croatia’s state sector.
 People were asked 2 questions: 1) if they ever engaged in an act of corruption (NO); 2) if they ever bought a box of chocolates to a state official for speeding things up (YES, OF COURSE).

 The EU study concluded that not only were Croats corrupt but they also lied.
 But think again!
 People simply don’t see giving a box of chocolates to a state official as corruption.
 It’s an act of good manners!